 Don’t sell until you qualify for lower tax rates

-Waiting until you’ve lived in your house for two years may not be feasible if you need to move immediately.
-But, if it’s been less than a year since you bought it, waiting a few more months before selling could cut your tax bill significantly.
+Waiting until you’ve lived in your house for two years may not be feasible.
+But if it’s been less than a year since you bought it, waiting a few more months before selling could cut your tax bill significantly.

 When you sell after less than a year of owning a home, your profit is a short-term capital gain and taxed at ordinary income rates.
 Once you’ve owned the house for at least 12 months — even if you don’t live there for the full year — your sale qualifies for long-term capital gains tax rates.
-These are typically MUCH lower for most sellers.
+Long-term rates are typically much lower for most sellers.

-If you’re in a higher tax bracket and expect to turn a major profit, the difference between selling your house within six months of buying it and delaying the sale until after the one-year mark could be tens of thousands of dollars.
+If you’re in a higher tax bracket and expect to turn a major profit, the difference between selling within six months vs. selling after one year could be tens of thousands of dollars.

 Check if you qualify for a partial exemption